GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 You may speak into a flame within 1 foot of you while the spell is active and concentrating on a number of creatures you have affected with this spell.
 If such a creature is currently subject to the mutterings of flame, your speech is also transmitted to them.
 A critical success with this spell makes those creatures familiar to you for the spell's duration.

-A creature which does not normally see or hear can still experience equivalent sensation througg uts ither senses this way.
+A creature which does not normally see or hear can still experience equivalent sensation through its other senses this way.
 This cannot affect a mindless creature.

 **At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, in addition to the benefits noted above- you may choose either to increase the duration by one day or affect an additional creature.

 **Critical Failure**: You ignite yourself on fire as though by a critical fire attack.
 At the end of each round, for a number of rounds equal to the spell's tier, an attack is rolled against you with a bonus equal to the spell's tier.
-If odd, it is a paychic attack.
+If odd, it is a psychic attack.
 If even, it is a fire attack.

 #### Vex of Night